Skip to content

 UI Manager

-The UIManager class provides a framework for managing the state which drives a given UI and respond to actions which mutate the state.
+The UIManager class provides a framework for managing the state which drives a given UI and responding to actions which mutate the state.
 As a general convention, the state object should not be stored by the module, but rather owned by the UIManager object and only accessed via methods and callbacks on the UIManager object.

 private.manager = UIManager.Create("CLICK_COUNTER", state, private.ActionHandler)